jeremyzhang1/peer-sports-betting/README.md

 To run the dapp on the web, go to https://blockchain-bball.web.app.

-To view the video demo, go to LINK TBD.
+To view the video demo, go to https://youtu.be/dYdrdbDB2s0.

 To view slides, go to Blockchain Basketball Betting - Harmony Hackathon Presentation.pdf.